Consultant or commercial build partner?

 Most market-entry mistakes start with a provider mismatch.
 The company hires the provider it can name instead of the provider that matches the broken job.

-That is the GMA lane: the target market is reading the company wrong, and the buyer-facing surface has to change before more access, hiring, or spend can work.
+That is the GMA lane: the target market is judging the company wrong, and the buyer-facing surface has to change before more access, hiring, or spend can work.

 | Broken job | Provider lane | GMA fit |